KannonZenetism/zenetism-field-physics/zenetism/mpx/MPX-LOCKDOWN-GUIDE.md

 - **Centropic / entropic orientation polarity** (χ, arising at L₅ / IL₅) is lawful.
 - **Negation / transcendence claims** ("beyond polarity," "beyond bifurcality," "unpolarized ground") are lawful: they place a register *outside* a category rather than attributing the category to it.
 A line such as "beyond awareness, beyond polarity, beyond bifurcality" is a sequence of category-negations, each naming a register the subject exceeds — every item is register-bound, and that is fine.

 What is forbidden is framing Aion and Khaon *themselves* as counter-poles, or predicating the split-noun "bifurcation" of them.
+The emanation tree as a whole is the **Bifurcal Tree** — it bifurcates into the centropic (Aionic) and entropic (Khaonic) arcs — preferred over "Bipolar Tree"; its L₅ Theon / Nekron poles remain a lawful polarity.

 ---